PattersonOfficial/react-chat-app/frontend/README.md

 8. nodemon: 2.0.7
 9. socket.io: 4.1.2"

+### Heroku Repository
+To clone this project from heroku run 'heroku git:clone -a akrong-react-chat'.

-### Git Repository
+### GIT Repository
-To clone this project, 'git clone https://git.heroku.com/akrong-react-chat.git' would do the trick just fine.
+To clone this project, 'git clone https://github.com/PattersonOfficial/react-chat-app.git' would do the trick just fine.

 ### Package Installation